 - Our engine requires running for 3 days on analysis mode on the entire publisher traffic.

 - After running analysis mode, Browsi will collect all necessary data to build a custom machine learning algorithm that best matches the publisher (models will be built per site).

-- After the initial integration, Browsi can start sending ad requests to the publisher’s DFP.
+- After the initial integration, Browsi can start sending ad requests to the publisher’s ad server.

-- With each ad request that is sent by Browsi’s engine from the page to the publisher DFP, Browsi will add a key called “browsiViewability”
+- With each ad request that is sent by Browsi’s engine from the page to the publisher ad server, Browsi will add a key called “browsiViewability”

 - That key will be populated with the appropriate prediction value including the likelihood of a viewable impression.